06

 - Sources & Citations

-A youtube blocker app is a parental control tool that restricts, limits, or monitors YouTube access on a child’s mobile device or computer.
-The right solution goes beyond simple blocking to include viewing history visibility, screen time scheduling, and content filtering – giving parents meaningful oversight without constant device policing.
+A youtube blocker app is a parental control tool that restricts, filters, or monitors YouTube access on a child’s mobile device or browser.
+Effective solutions combine content filtering, screen time scheduling, and viewing history visibility to protect children while giving parents meaningful insight into what their kids watch online.

 What Is a YouTube Blocker App?

-How YouTube Blocking Works on Android and iOS
+How YouTube Blocking and Monitoring Works on Android and iOS

 Choosing the Right YouTube Blocker App for Your Family